edalonzoh90/AWS-CICD/README.md

     chmod +x ./install
     sudo ./install auto
     sudo service codedeploy-agent status

+*** This step can be replaced by adding the above code in the User Data field in the EC2 creation.
+Adding following code in the first line

+    #!/bin/bash

 ## Deploying

 It's necesary to setup an aws cli profile, create a new S3 bucket and enable versioning in it.